 HOW SHOULD I LOOK AFTER BLEACHED HAIR?

 Your hair will be very sensitive after being treated, so make sure you’re ready to give it some serious TLC.
 Alex recommends using scrunchies rather than elastics, which put pressure on the hair and can cause it to break.
 Repairing hair masks will be your new best friend, and make sure you use plenty of moisturising products.
 You might also find that you need to wash your hair less, as too much shampoo can draw out the natural oils.
+But when you do wash, reach for the silver shampoos with purple hues – these will banish any brass.
+At Paris Couture Week, both Katy Perry and Kirsten Stewart’s crops were treated to the Charles Worthington Colour Enhancer Ultra Violet Shampoo by Ken O’Rourke.
+This claims to be the strongest violet-toning shampoo on the high street, so perfect for keeping your blonde shade cool.

 HOW OFTEN SHOULD I GO TO THE SALON?